-North Hertfordshire District Council treats this problem very seriously and will prosecute anyone caught fly-tipping waste.
+North Hertfordshire District Council treats fly-tipping very seriously and will prosecute anyone caught fly-tipping waste.
+Fly tipping is irresponsible, dangerous and expensive to clear up.

 To assist investigations it would be helpful if you could record as much detail as possible and report immediately.
 All information is valuable to us and will be treated confidentially.